San Marcos Growers LogoSan Marcos Growers

 The pink flower form of this species is rarely seen in California gardens but we also grow the white flowering form that is more common in the wild in Mexico and in California gardens, listing it as Pseudobombax ellipticum.
 This pink flowering form, while rare in California gardens, is the form more often seen in gardens in Mexico and Florida.
 Our thanks to South African plantsman Lourens Grobler for providing us with the seedlings of this beautiful plant.

-This information about Pseudobombax ellipticum 'Pink' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Pseudobombax ellipticum 'Pink' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]